 Scientific Background

-Hudson Institute of Medical Research is a leading Australian medical research organisation recognised internationally for discovery science and translational research, and home to Australia’s largest group of inflammation and immunity scientists and clinicians.
+The discovery was made at Hudson Institute of Medical Research, a leading Australian medical research organisation recognised internationally for discovery science and translational research.

-To protect us against infections, our immune system relies on special immune sensors inside our cells that act like security guards.
-Two such sensors, called TLR7 and TLR8, selectively detect fragmented pieces of RNA that come from invading viruses or bacteria.
+In summary, to protect us against infections, our immune system relies on special immune sensors inside our cells that act like security guards.
+Two such sensors that are very similar, called TLR7 and TLR8, selectively detect fragmented pieces of RNA that come from invading viruses or bacteria.
 Once these RNA fragments are detected, TLR7 and TLR8 sound the alarm, which leads to inflammation that, in turn, fights the infection.

 Every day, billions of our cells quietly die and are replaced as part of our body’s natural housekeeping.
 This natural cell death also results in an abundance of RNA fragments.
 Curiously, these RNA fragments do not trigger the immune system in healthy people – and it is this fundamental question of why immune sensors such as TLR7 and TLR8 do not mistakenly sound the alarm from our own body’s RNA fragments that is at the heart of this discovery.